 Do you have a favorite fish to catch?
 What about to eat?

 Andrew: My favorite freshwater fish to catch would have to be the smallmouth bass, and saltwater fish would be tarpon.
-Yellow perch are great table fair, but it’s hard to beat fresh swordfish.
+Yellow perch are a great table fare, but it’s hard to beat fresh swordfish.

 If you could give a piece of advice to your younger self, what would it be?